ShaQ90/week3_project/README.md

 # Questions

- - What is the number of mental health disorder in EU?
+ - What is the trend of mental health disorder in EU?

- - In which country of EU has the higher rate of mental health disorder?
+ - Which EU country has the highest rate of mental health disorders?

+ - What is the prevalence of diagnosed cases between EU and USA?

- - Do companies provide mental health benefits and training programs?
-If yes, what is the company size?
+ - Do companies offer mental health benefits?

- - Employees with lower incomes are less likely to access mental health resources due to cost and stigma, leading to untreated conditions and higher absenteeism?

- - Marketing strategy, to who and how?
+ - Are women and men equally affected in the workplace?

+ - What is the most affected age range?

 # Dataset